jonduan/proposal/_posts/2016-12-16-solar-energy.md

 #### Week 1: Introduction to Solar Energy > 1.5 Status and Prospects of Solar Energy > Status and Prospects of Solar Energy

+The worldwide installed hydroelectricity power in 2010 was 1010GW.
+The worldwide total amount of electricity generated is 20200TWh per year.
+Assume a capacity factor for hydropower of 40%.
+What percentage of the total electricity generation worldwide is covered by hydropower?

+The capacity factor describes the percentage of time that the power installation is running at rated capacity over a certain period of time.
+For example, a capacity of factor 50% means that the power plant will produce half the energy at rated capacity over a certain period.
+Therefore, the energy produced by the hydroelectric installations will be:
+$$E= power * time * capacity factor = 1010GW*24h*0.4=9696GWh/day=9.696TWh/day$$
+E=power∗time∗capacityfactor=1010GW∗24h∗0.4=9696GWh/day=9.696TWh/day
+The percentage would be then:
+$$\textbf{Hydro(%)}=\frac{9.696TWh*365days/year}{20200TWh/year}*100=\textbf{17.5%}$$\textbf{Hydro(%)}=\frac{9.696TWh*365days/year}{20200TWh/year}*100=\textbf{17.5%}
+Hydro(%)=9.696TWh∗365days/year/(20200TWh/year)∗100=17.5%